 Once you figure out the information you need, it’s your job to hand over any supporting documentation to your lender.

 Perhaps it’s a credit card statement showing your new low balance or other paperwork verifying a date for a particular item on your credit report.
 Once you provide your lender with the relevant documents, you should receive your updated credit report and credit score within just a few days.

 Rapid rescoring can be extremely useful in getting approved for a mortgage or even taking advantage of the very best rates available.
 It gives you the chance to have all of your financial information completely updated before calculating your credit scores.
 This is a crucial moment in the home financing process.

 You’ll need the help of a knowledgeable lender, so make sure you find someone who knows the ins and outs of the process.
-After that, all you’ll have left to do is pack up some boxes and pick up your keys!
+Thereafter, all you’ll have left to do is pack up some boxes and pick up your keys!